Status of this Document

 Acknowledgements

-This specification was influenced by prior implementations for Library of Congress entity sets and Getty vocabularies.
+This specification was informed by prior Activity Streams implementations for Library of Congress entity sets and Getty Vocabularies.